WebAssembly/spec/proposals/Exceptions.md

 The *sig* fields of `block', 'if`, and `try` operators are block signatures which describe their use of the operand stack.

-Note that the textual `catch default` instruction is implemented using the `else` operator.
-Since the `else` operator is always unambiguous in the binary format, there is no need to tie up a separate opcode for the `catch default` instruction.
+Note that the textual `catch_all` instruction is implemented using the `else` operator.
+Since the `else` operator is always unambiguous in the binary format, there is no need to tie up a separate opcode for the `catch_all` instruction.